imperialhound/ServerlessWebsiteAWS/README.md

 # ServerlessWebsiteAWS
-Pulumni implementation of a serverless website
+Terraform implementation of a serverless website